Pelagic zone: Mesopelagic (twilight)

 The thermocline serves as the boundary from the warmer top zone to the much colder mesopelagic zone, which is also located right under the continental shelf.
-This zone contains a very trace amount of sunlight and has a pressure of about 20 - 100 amt.
+This zone contains a very trace amount of sunlight and has a pressure of about 20 - 100 atm.
 A variety of creatures live in this zone, including species of swordfish, squid, wolffish and some species of cuttlefish.
 Many organisms living here have evolved adaptations, such as bioluminescence, due to the lack of sunlight.
 Some mesopelagic creatures rise to the epipelagic zone at night to feed.
 Heterotrophic bacteria are among the more abundant organisms in this zone, and they primarily feed and break down falling matter from the upper zone.

 Bathypelagic (midnight)

 The name stems from Ancient Greek βαθύς 'deep'.
 In this zone, the environment is pitch black at this depth and contains no trace of sunlight, apart from occasional bioluminescent organisms, such as anglerfish.
-The temperature and salinity of this zone is stable.No plants live here.
+The temperature and salinity of this zone is stable.
+No plants live here.
 Most creatures survive on detritus known as "marine snow" falling from the zones above or, like the marine hatchetfish, by preying on other inhabitants of this zone.